Context

 Introduction

 Large product development groups typically suffer from unnecessary organizational and technical complexity.
-Software teams feel the consequences more directly, with an ever-increasing number of often low-quality applications/components delivered under time pressure that they must support and maintain—not to mention coordination with management, stakeholders, and others in endless meetings.
-This book contains several suggestions and directions for addressing this type of problem.
+Software teams feel the consequences more directly, with an ever-increasing number of often low-quality software products delivered under time pressure that they must support and maintain—not to mention coordination with management, stakeholders, and others in endless meetings.
+This book contains several suggestions and directions for understanding and addressing this very systemic problem of constant overwhelming pressure.

 But, before discussing solutions to the problem of overwhelmed teams (perhaps a better term than “team cognitive load”), we first need to address the issue with using jargon and acronyms.
 It will become clear why.

-Software development experts tend to (re)invent jargon and acronyms continuously.
+Software development industry tends to (re)invent jargon and acronyms continuously.
 Although it is a necessary part of our professional language, jargon can also create an illusion of something being special, unique, or new.
-The term “microservices” is an example of this.
-This concept has become very popular over the last 10+ years, but most of what we define as microservices architecture is part of normal evolution and improvement in (distributed) software architecture or has existed for much longer.
+A significant advantage of such illusion is marketing.
+It becomes easier to get attention for a concept, solution, or methodology.
+The term “microservices” is an example.
+The architectural concept has become very popular over the last 10+ years, but what we define as microservices architecture is part of normal evolution and improvement in (distributed) software architecture and has existed for much longer.
+Hence, there is almost nothing new here.
+The harmful part of such "rebranding" is the ignorance towards the existing knowledge from the past; before the term "microservices" was coined.

-We have worked with many well-functioning product development groups in different companies where this problem does not seem to exist.
+We have worked with many well-functioning product development groups in different companies where this problem is so insignifcant that teams don't really discuss it.
 Rather, the teams in these better-functioning groups can handle even more (end-to-end) responsibilities, components, technologies, and code than overwhelmed teams elsewhere working on a subset of requirements to solve a customer problem.
 This seems counterintuitive and forces us to contemplate what is occurring.
+How can a team with much larger responsibility (working across multiple systems, large code bases, collaborating with other teams and parties) be noticably less overwhelmed than a team working on just a single relatively small component?

 Interestingly, research in psychology and education related to cognitive load mainly focuses on methods to reduce cognitive load while achieving more—for example, learning faster and learning more.
 This, in a way, is the opposite of the notion that we should limit how much we can (and do) do.
-In the 19th century, Frederic Taylor proposed that, in pursuit of efficiency, we should limit responsibility and the amount of diverse tasks individual workers execute.
+In the 19th century, Frederic Taylor proposed that, in pursuit of efficiency, we should limit responsibility and task diversity individual workers execute.
+This, not only made work indeed more efficient, but also much simpler for workers.
+There was barely any cognitive load involved to perform a task.
+As Frederic Talyor mentioned: "We just need slightly smarter horses."
+So, companies employ humans instead of horses.
 Now, of course, we understand that this is dehumanizing and doesn’t work when tasks are complex, such as those in software development.
 While nobody today argues that we should follow Taylorism, we still unconsciously, with all the best intentions, apply similar thinking when it comes to software teams.
 Perhaps it is because we still mistakenly seek to improve efficiency in software development.

-As humans, we can write software and solve highly complex problems because of our increasing ability to do more while constantly reducing cognitive load.
+As humans, we can write software and solve ever more complex problems because of our increasing ability to do more while constantly reducing cognitive load.
+No software engineer or scientist ever said: this problem is unsolvable since it surpasses human cognitive capacity.
+Instead, at worst they state it will take a long time before we solve it due to the amount of knowledge we still lack.

 The art of programming is the art of organizing complexity, of mastering multitude and avoiding its bastard chaos as effectively as possible. - Dijkstra in Structured Programming - 1970